cfeng16/audio-visual-forensics/README.md

 CUDA_VISIBLE_DEVICES=8 python detect.py --test_video_path /home/xxxx/fake_videos.txt --device cuda:0 --max-len 50 --n_workers 4 --bs 1 --lam 0 --output_dir /home/xxx/save
 ```

+(lam is a hyperparameter you can tune to combine scores from distributions over delays and audio-visual network activations mentioned in paper method section.
+Default lam=0 is distributions over delays only.)

 - In the end, there would be a `output.log` file and a `testing_score.npy` file under output_dir generated to record scores for all the testing videos.

 ---